puneet4840/Azure-Virtual-Network/README.md

                                 OR

-VNet perring is the feature in azure that establish a direct connection between two or more virtual network with each other.
+VNet peering is the feature in azure that establish a direct connection between two or more virtual network with each other.

 **Why do we need VNet peering**